 Most would agree, being the best at your job is the number one course to ensuring you’ll be promoted.
 However, these days promotions are not a given; in many instances employees must create and manage their own career path.
-When starting a new position, there are a few strategies you can embrace to develop your own promotional plan and set yourself up for success.
+When starting a new position, there are a few strategies you can embrace to develop your own promotional plan and set yourself up for success to fast track your promotion.

 - Grow your network + Develop mentoring relationships.